Kitty Wilkins: Horse Queen of Idaho

 During his years in Tuscarora, John Wilkins became interested in the Bruneau Valley, in Idaho, and the high rangeland to the south.
 By the spring of 1880, he had a fair holding of cattle and horses foraging there.
 Although he pursued other mining ventures in Central Idaho for a while, he also built up his herds in southern Idaho.
 Thus, in June 1885, he established a ranching station near what is now Murphy Hot Springs, on the Jarbidge River less than two miles from the Nevada border.
 By then, the Diamond brand of the Wilkins Company was well known, not only in Idaho, but in midwestern horse markets.

 In June 1887, a newspaper “Brevity” reported that Kitty and her brothers had “shipped two carloads of horses to the Omaha market” from Mountain Home.
-The family had discovered that Kitty not only had a special knack for horse-raising, she was also an astute and effective marketer and salesperson.
+The family had discovered that Kitty not only had a special knack for horse-raising, but she was also an astute and effective marketer and salesperson.

 Some newspapers called her a “cattle queen.”
 However, in 1887, Kitty told an interviewer, “That is incorrect.
 The Wilkins Company of Idaho own[s] both horses and cattle, and this is how the mistake originated, but my own specialty is horses.”
 In fact, the article headline called her “A Horse Queen,” and she was known by the label for the rest of her life.
 At least one clever writer took it further to call her the “Queen of Diamonds,” based on the company brand.

 She was, in fact, vastly ahead of her time, and not just by being a very successful woman in a man's business.
-Kitty quickly learned that she was news, just by what she was, but she also sensed the value of a good story.
+Kitty quickly learned that she was news, just by what she was, and she also sensed the value of a good story.
 In the same 1887 interview, she told the tale of how she had actually entered the horse business when she was just a little girl.
 (She had perhaps honed her presentation even before this point.)

-During their moving around, she said, friends had given her parents two $20 gold pieces as a going-away present for the two-year-old infant.
+During their constant moves, she said, friends had given her parents two $20 gold pieces as a going-away present for the two-year-old infant.
 A few years later, when her father purchased a band of horses in Oregon, “he bethought him[self] of my $40, and seeing a fine filly left, offered $40 for her.”
 Although the asking price was $50, the seller let it go for the lower price.
 Perhaps father John told him the filly was for his little girl, but Kitty left it to the reporter to “fill in the blanks” on that notion.